bloemetjesgordijn/KnowledgeSession/Readme.md

+# KnowledgeSession
-This is the repository for the eProseed knowledge sesssion about git
+Repository for the knowledge session